novoisland/icmp_win32/README.md

 a simple message and file transfer program via ICMP for windows (POC)

 ## Feature
-- It should work on from Windows XP to Windows 10.
+- It should work on Windows XP through Windows 10.
 - It can send either text message or file.
 - It is single direction (sender -> receiver), and no any feedback from receiver.
-- The sender program do not require privilege, as it does not create raw socket, however the receiver program may still need privilege for windows 7 or earlier.
+- The sender program does not require privilege, as it does not create raw socket, however the receiver program may still need privilege for windows 7 or earlier.
 - Speed is not so optimized.

 ## Build
 Download the win32 Tiny C Compiler (TCC) from [here](https://savannah.nongnu.org/projects/tinycc) and the full winapi package, extract them into same directory.

-create library def file
+create library def file under the directory of source file

     tcc -impdef ws2_32.dll
     tcc -impdef iphlpapi.dll